input-leap/wiki-prs/wiki/Command-Line.md

 end
 ```

-Examples can be found [in the `doc` directory](https://github.com/debauchee/barrier/tree/master/doc) of the Barrier repository.
+Examples can be found [in the `doc` directory](https://github.com/debauchee/barrier/tree/master/doc) of the Input Leap repository.

 <a href="#top">Back to top</a>